 About Lara Smith

-Lara Smith is a nationally respected evaluation expert who brings nearly two decades of experience in the design, implementation, oversight, and external evaluation of higher education and workforce development grants.
-She specializes in helping community colleges, federal grant recipients, and technical education programs translate complex evaluation requirements into practical, actionable insights that improve student outcomes and strengthen institutional performance.
+Lara Smith is an experienced external evaluator with nearly two decades of experience in the design, implementation, and evaluation of higher education and workforce development grants funded by NSF and the U.S. Department of Education.
+She specializes in helping community colleges, federal grant recipients, and technical education programs translate complex evaluation requirements into practical, actionable insights that strengthen student outcomes, institutional effectiveness, and proposal and reporting alignment.

-Lara has served as an external evaluator, internal evaluator, project director, and Co-PI on numerous NSF and U.S. Department of Education grants.
-Her evaluation approach blends qualitative and quantitative data, logic models, stakeholder feedback, implementation science, and continuous improvement principles.
-In 2023, she earned a Master of Science in Measurement and Evaluation from American University—as part of the program’s inaugural cohort in the first graduate program of its kind in the nation.
-She also holds Bronze Certification in Kirkpatrick’s Four Levels Evaluation Methodology (2013).
+Lara has served as an external evaluator, internal evaluator, project director, and Co-PI on NSF and U.S. Department of Education grants.
+Her evaluation work integrates qualitative and quantitative methods, logic models, and stakeholder feedback to support rigorous, improvement-focused practice.
+In 2023, she earned a Master of Science in Measurement and Evaluation from American University, part of the program’s inaugural cohort.
+She also holds Bronze Certification in Kirkpatrick’s Four Levels of Evaluation.

 Lara’s evaluation work is rooted in clarity, collaboration, and accountability.
 She designs systems that help projects engage stakeholders, measure what matters, and demonstrate meaningful impact.
-From designing surveys and analyzing trends, to producing polished final reports, Lara helps colleges and grant-funded teams use data to make informed decisions—not just fulfill reporting requirements.
-Since 2009, Lara has served as a peer reviewer for National Science Foundation programs including ATE, HSI, and S-STEM.
-In 2018, she was named an inaugural member of the NSF College of Reviewers for Undergraduate Education, affirming her expertise in evaluating federally funded programs and proposals.
+From designing surveys and analyzing trends to producing polished final reports, Lara helps colleges and grant-funded teams use data to make informed decisions—not just fulfill reporting requirements.
+Since 2009, she has served as a peer reviewer for National Science Foundation programs including ATE, HSI, and S-STEM.
+In 2018, she was named an inaugural member of the NSF College of Reviewers for Undergraduate Education—bringing insider knowledge of how evaluation plans are assessed during proposal review.

-She has developed and written dozens of successful grant applications, and has annually overseen more than $42 million in active grant funding.
+She has developed and written dozens of successful grant applications, and annually oversees more than $42 million in active grant funding.
 Lara brings a real-world understanding of pre- and post-award realities, emphasizing the importance of data for grant success, sustainability, and renewal.

 Evaluation That Adds Value